Relintai/gdnative_python/README.rst

 	@exposed
 	class Player(Node2D):
 		"""
-		This is the file's main class which will be made available to Godot.
+		This is the file's main class which will be made available to Pandemonium.
 This class must inherit from `godot.Node` or any of its children (e.g.
 		`godot.KinematicBody`).

-		Because Godot scripts only accept file paths, you can't have two `exposed` classes in the same file.
+		Because Pandemonium scripts only accept file paths, you can't have two `exposed` classes in the same file.
 		"""
 		# Exposed class can define some attributes as export(<type>) to achieve
 		# similar goal than GDSscript's `export` keyword